-We estimate that the net proceeds to us from this offering will be approximately \$146.1 million after deducting underwriting discounts and commissions and estimated offering expenses payable by us, based on the initial public offering price of \$12.00 per share.
-We intend to use the net proceeds of this offering for general corporate purposes and potential future vessel acquisitions.
-We believe that it is currently an attractive time in the container shipping cycle to invest.
-We have no current specific plan for the net proceeds, although we may decide to use a portion of the net proceeds, together with debt financing, to fund our contracted containership acquisitions.
-Pending any definitive use, the proceeds may be applied to temporarily reduce outstanding indebtedness.
+We estimate that the net proceeds to us from this offering will be approximately \$195.9 million after deducting underwriting discounts and commissions and estimated offering expenses payable by us, based on an assumed initial public offering price of \$16.00 per share, which is the mid-point of the price range on the cover page of this prospectus.
+We intend to use the net proceeds of this offering for general corporate purposes and potential future vessel acquisitions, and we may use a portion of the net proceeds, together with debt financing, to fund our contracted containership acquisitions.
+Pending any such use, the proceeds may be applied to temporarily reduce outstanding indebtedness.